arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 4. Install mpremote

-[mpremote](https://docs.micropython.org/en/latest/reference/mpremote.html) is a python module needed to upload files on the Nano ESP32.
+[mpremote](https://docs.micropython.org/en/latest/reference/mpremote.html) is a Python module needed to upload files on the Nano ESP32.
 The minimum suggested mpremote release is 1.22.0.
 Be sure to have Python installed before proceeding!

 ```
 (venv)$ pip install mpremote